openedx/edx-platform/cms/djangoapps/contentstore/docs/decisions/0004-service-layer-for-contentstore-views.rst

     - Authorization processes
     - Data validation
     - Serialization tasks
-- Business logic will be extracted and relocated to a distinct service layer, accountable for:
+- Business logic will be extracted and relocated as a distinct service layer to a folder called `edx-platform/cms/djangoapps/contentstore/core`, accountable for:
     - Interactions with the modulestore
     - All Create, Read, Update, Delete (CRUD) operations
     - Data mapping and transformation
     - Query-related logic
     - Business domain-specific logic
     - Functions not directly associated with API-layer tasks
-- Given potential naming conflicts (e.g., with "Xblock Services"), meticulous consideration is required when naming service layer entities to avoid confusion.
+- Given naming conflicts (e.g., with "Xblock Services"), we should generally avoid the term "service" where it could lead to confusion.

 Consequences
 ------------
-- Future view methods should confine business logic to the service layer.
-This ADR mandates the extraction of business logic from view files into separate entities, without prescribing specific file structures or naming conventions.
+- Future view methods should confine business logic to the service layer (the `/core` folder).
+This ADR mandates the extraction of business logic from view files into the `/core` folder.
+There are no specific rules to how things in this folder should be named for now.

 Example
 -------